Home » News & Updates » Tennessee Court Affirms Visitation Schedule and No-Fault Divorce on Appeal

 Issues concerning children and other personal matters are often disputed in divorce cases.
 In a June 15, 2017 case from the Court of Appeals of Tennessee, a father argued that the lower court erred in not awarding him equal parenting time with the spouses’ three children and in not granting a fault-based divorce due to the mother’s infidelity.
 The spouses had filed for divorce in 2015, each alleging inappropriate marital conduct on the part of the other.
-The trial court’s order granted a divorce without finding fault, designated the mother as the primary residential parent, and awarded visitation rights to the father pursuant to a schedule.
+The trial court’s order granted a no-fault divorce without finding fault, designated the mother as the primary residential parent, and awarded visitation rights to the father pursuant to a schedule.

 On appeal, the father contended that the trial court should have awarded him more time with the children.
 The father cited Tennessee’s parental custody statute, which provides that, when taking into account the child’s best interest, the court shall order a custody arrangement that permits both parents to enjoy the maximum participation possible in the child’s life, and that is consistent with certain factors, including the location of the residences of the parents, the child’s need for stability, and other relevant considerations.